danReynolds/Personal-Site/_posts/2017-10-18-Locking-Dependencies.md

 1. If you have a package.json and you run npm i we generate a package-lock.json from it.
 2. If you run npm i against that package.json and package-lock.json, the latter will never be updated, even if the package.json would be happy with newer versions.
 3. If you manually edit your package.json to have different ranges and run npm i and those ranges aren't compatible with your package-lock.json then the latter will be updated with version that are compatible with your package.json.
 Further runs of npm i will be as with 2 above.

-So npm will not install a new version of a package and update the lockfile even if it is the latest package in a compatible semantic range.
-The lockfile can still be modified by running `npm update` or when you change the `package.json` to an incompatible version and run `npm install`.

 Whereas changing a package in the `package.json` will always grab the latest compatible version under Yarn and update the lockfile, npm will keep the current version in the lockfile if it is still within the compatible range.